 Corn is a highly processed food that involves lots of oil, sugar, and additives, and it’s difficult to get the nutrients and fiber you need from corn alone.

 The calories don’t stop there, though.
 Corn is a highly processed food that involves lots of oil, sugar, and additives, and it’s difficult to get the nutrients and fiber you need from corn alone.

 The supposed downsides of corn

-If you’ve been told that eating corn is bad for your health, then there may be a bit of good news.
+If you’ve been told that eating corn is bad for your health and can mess up your digestive system, then there may be a bit of good news.

 A new study from Purdue University, published in the Annals of Allergy, Asthma & Immunology found that people who frequently consume high amounts of the grain may not have an increased risk of food allergies.

 The study followed more than 600,000 people for over 14 years and found that those who regularly consumed corn had a 31% lower risk of developing food allergies compared to those who never ate it.